-Mercury is the smallest terrestrial planet in the solar system, about a third of the size of Earth.
+Mercury is the smallest terrestrial planet in the solar system, about a third the size of Earth.
 It has a thin atmosphere, which causes it to swing between burning and freezing temperatures.
 Mercury is also a dense planet, composed mostly of iron and nickel with an iron core.
-Its magnetic field is only about 1 percent that of Earth's.
-The surface of Mercury is similar to that of the Moon; it has many deep craters and is covered by a thin layer of tiny particle silicates.
+Its magnetic field is only about 1 percent that of Earth's, and the planet has no known moons.
+The surface of Mercury has many deep craters and is covered by a thin layer of tiny particle silicates.

-Venus, which is about the same size as Earth, has a thick toxic atmosphere that traps heat, making it the hottest planet in the solar system.
-Much of its surface is marked with volcanoes and deep canyons — the biggest of which is 4,000 miles long.
-Only two spacecraft have ever penetrated Venus’s thick atmosphere.
-And it’s not just spacecraft that have trouble getting through the atmosphere — there are fewer crater impacts on Venus than other planets, because all but the largest meteors can’t make it through the thick air.
+Venus, which is about the same size as Earth, has a thick, toxic carbon-monoxide-dominated atmosphere that traps heat, making it the hottest planet in the solar system.
+Venus has no known moons.
+Much of the planet's surface is marked with volcanoes and deep canyons.

-Of the four terrestrial planets, Earth is the largest, and the only one that has liquid water, which is necessary for life as we know it.
-Like the other terrestrial planets, Earth has a rocky surface with mountains and canyons, and a heavy metal core.
+Of the four terrestrial planets, Earth is the largest, and the only one with extensive regions of liquid water.
+Water is necessary for life as we know it, and life is abundant on Earth — from the deepest oceans to the highest mountains.
+Like the other terrestrial planets, Earth has a rocky surface with mountains and canyons, and a heavy-metal core.
 Earth's atmosphere contains water vapor, which helps to moderate daily temperatures.

-Mars has some of the most interesting terrain of any of the terrestrial planets.
-The red planet has the largest mountain in the solar system, rising 78,000 feet above the surface.
+Mars has the largest mountain in the solar system, rising 78,000 feet (nearly 24 km) above the surface.
 Much of the surface is very old and filled with craters, but there are geologically newer areas of the planet as well.
 At the Martian poles are polar ice caps that shrink in size during the Martian spring and summer.
 Mars is less dense than Earth and has a smaller magnetic field, which is indicative of a solid core, rather than a liquid one.

 Beyond the solar system

-NASA's Kepler space observatory had discovered more than 2,300 potential alien planets as of April 2012.
-Using the data from the telescope, scientists have calculated that there may be billions of Earthlike planets in the Milky Way galaxy.
-[Infographic: A Sky Full of Alien Planets]
+During its lifetime, NASA's Kepler space observatory discovered more than 2,300 confirmed alien planets — and thousands more possibilities — as of January 2019.
+Kepler ran out of fuel in 2018, but many of its possible planet discoveries still need to be confirmed with follow-up observations from other telescopes.
+Using the data from the telescope, scientists calculated that there may be billions of Earth-like planets in the Milky Way galaxy.

 Not all planets are terrestrial.
-Jupiter, Saturn, Uranus and Neptune are gas giants, also known as jovian planets.
-Gas giants tend to be much bigger than terrestrial planets, and they have thick atmospheres full of hydrogen and helium.
+In our solar system, Jupiter, Saturn, Uranus and Neptune are gas giants, also known as Jovian planets.
+It's unclear what the dividing line is between a rocky planet and a terrestrial planet; some super-Earths may have a liquid surface, for example.
+In our solar system, gas giants are much bigger than terrestrial planets, and they have thick atmospheres full of hydrogen and helium.
 On Jupiter and Saturn, hydrogen and helium make up most of the planet, while on Uranus and Neptune, the elements make up just the outer envelope.
-Landing on a gas giant is nearly impossible, since only the core is solid, and the atmosphere is storm-filled and very thick.
+These planets are also inhospitable to life as we know it, although this region of the solar system has icy moons that could have habitable oceans.